Frequently

 Ask Question

 Q: I ran out of ointment.
-What should I do? –The antibiotic ointment need only be applied for 3 days following the procedure.
+What should I do? –The antibiotic ointment need only be applied for 4 days following the procedure.
 If you’ve run out in this time frame, you’ve been using too much.
 If It’s already been a day or two, you can use Vaseline instead.
-If it’s been 3 days, you don’t need to worry about using the ointment.

 Q: What is the ideal age to do a circumcision? –The best time is between 7–14 days.
 I will circumcise babies from 5 days up until 8 weeks of age in my office, so long as the baby is a minimum weight of 2.5kg (5.5lbs).
 It is best to do it in the 7–14 day window because the babies are less aware at this age.